OISF/suricata/doc/userguide/partials/options.rst

    continuously feed files to a directory and have them cleaned up when done.
 If this option is not set, pcap files will not be deleted after processing.

+   The behavior of this option can be further controlled using the ``pcap-file.delete-no-alerts-only`` configuration option in ``suricata.yaml``.
+   When set to ``true``, only pcap files that have generated no alerts will be deleted.

 .. _cmdline-option-pcap-file-buffer-size:

 .. option:: --pcap-file-buffer-size <value>